INGEN-HOPE/INGEN-HOPE.github.io/README.md

 ---

 ## Disclaimer
-The views and opinions expressed on this website are solely those of the authors and contributors.
+The content provided on this website is maintained by the INGEN-HOPE Lab.
 The **CSIR-Institute of Genomics and Integrative Biology (CSIR-IGIB)** is **not responsible** for the accuracy, completeness, or reliability of any content presented here.

 By accessing this website, you acknowledge that **CSIR-IGIB holds no liability** for any direct, indirect, incidental, or consequential damages arising from the use of the information provided.